 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Change in eyesight, eye pain, or very bad eye irritation.

 - Eye redness.

-- Chest pain or pressure or a fast heartbeat.
+- Chest pain or pressure.

-- This drug can cause very bad breathing problems right after your child takes a dose.
+- This drug can cause very bad breathing problems right after you take a dose.
 Sometimes, this may be life-threatening.
-If your child has trouble breathing, breathing that is worse, wheezing, or coughing after using this drug, have your child use a rescue inhaler and get medical help right away.
+If you have trouble breathing, breathing that is worse, wheezing, or coughing after using this drug, use a rescue inhaler and get medical help right away.

 - Dry mouth.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.